w3c/publ-a11y-display-guide-localizations/README.md

 ## How to choose between localization files?

-The first keys of each JSON files contains descriptive information about it, including:
+The first keys of each JSON files contains descriptive information, including:

 <ul>
 <li>Author, name of the organisation responsible for the
 establishment and maintenance of this localization
 </li>
 <li>Language, is a 4 letters code where the two first
-letters specifies the language as per ISO 639-1 and the two others the country as per ISO 3166-1 alpha-2
+letter specifies the language as per ISO 639-1 and the third and fourth letters conform to the country as per ISO 3166-1 alpha-2
 </li>
 <li>Variant, a one word free name to identify your work
 </li>